dubhue/suno-archive/README.md

 - The system tracks which songs are already archived in a SQLite database
 - When fetching new content, it stops pagination after encountering 2 consecutive pages of already-downloaded content
 - For large archives (1000+ songs), this reduces sync time from ~100 seconds to ~4 seconds when you only have a few new songs
-- First-time archives still fetch all pages to build the complete library
+- First-time archives automatically use full sync mode to build the complete library

 **Safe Interruption Handling:**
 - Database writes happen **incrementally** after each successful download